 Thesis Statement / Essay Topic #1 : The Limits of Knowledge in Doctor Faustus

 Dr. Faustus makes his deal with the devil because he is frustrated with the limits of human science, reason, understanding, and knowledge.
 One could argue, however, that Dr. Faustus did not really give science, reason, understanding and knowledge a chance.
 In fact, Dr. Faustus’s chief character flaw is that he wants the limits of knowledge and humanity to be expanded beyond what is reasonable.
 Marlowe’s play is a morality tale about wanting more than what is given to us.
 Through the character of Dr. Faustus, the reader learns that we must be satisfied with what is, rather than what we would like the world to be.
-For a more thorough examination of the forbidden quest for knowledge, check out this excellent article / essay on the limits and quest for knowledge in Doctor Faustus compared with Paradise Lost by Milton.
+For a more thorough examination of the forbidden quest for knowledge, check out on the limits and quest for knowledge in Doctor Faustus compared with Paradise Lost by Milton.

 Thesis Statement / Essay Topic #2 : The Consequences of the Deal with the Devil